bomonike/bomonike.github.io/acronyms.md

 *	M&A	=	Mergers and Acquisitions (business)
 *	MAC	=	Media Access Control	(address of NIC card)
 *	MAC	=	Message Authentication Code	(a tag appended to a message to verify its authenticity)
+* MAE = Mean Absolute Error (to calculate the accuracy of a regression model)
 *	MAP	=	Minimum Acceptable Product
 *	MASINT	=	Measurement and Signatures Intelligence	(of weapons capabilities and industrial activities)
 *	MBR	=	Master Boot Record